Seedlings out of flask

 Coryanthes and Cymbidiun

-canaliculatum.
-Because these species vine in the flask ie produce long
+canaliculatum. ( See alternative method top of page) Because these species vine in the flask ie produce long

 spindley seedlings, they need to be compotted all together.
 Do not pot separtely.
 Plant deep in the community pot with the tops showing.